free-doughnuts/docker_show/README.md

-# docker_show.sh - Simple bash script 🐳
+# DockerShow.sh - Simple bash script 🐳

 This simple script will provide an output of: